AMBUJACEM

 (([email protected];;))

-Indian infra, cement stocks fall on 'modest' capital spending hike in budget
+Indian cement stocks fall on 'modest' capital spending hike in budget

 By Hritam Mukherjee

-Feb 1 (Reuters) - Indian infrastructure and cement stocks declined in a special trading session on Saturday, as investors were disappointed by the 'modest' hike in capital spending announced in the annual budget.
+Feb 1 (Reuters) - Indian cement companies' shares fell in a special trading session on Saturday after the government announced a 'modest' spending hike for infrastructure projects in the annual budget , which failed to impress investors.

-The Indian government said it will spend a record 11.21 trillion rupees ($129.54 billion) on infrastructure in the upcoming financial year that begins on April 1.
+The Indian government said it will spend a record 11.21 trillion rupees ($129.54 billion) on infrastructure in the upcoming financial year that begins on April 1, but the increase in planned spending disappointed markets.

 "The capex outlay for fiscal year 2026.. looks modest compared to raises made in FY25 and FY24 budget, and misses market expectations slightly," said Amit Anwani, research analyst at Prabhudas Lilladher.